Property Registration in Delhi

 Registration of Sale Deed and Presentation before the Sub Registrar

-To present and lodge the sale deed for registration before the Office of the Sub-registrar of Assurances and to admit execution of the sale deed to receive consideration and give receipt and discharge and to do ail acts and things necessary for effectively registering the said sale deed.
+To present and lodge the sale deed for registration before the Office of the Sub-registrar of Assurances and to admit execution of the sale deed to receive consideration and give receipt and discharge and to do all acts and things necessary for effectively registering the said sale deed.

 it has to be presented for registration in the Sub Registrar’s office under whose jurisdiction, the property is situated.
 Registration fee @ 1% of the property value has to be paid through a Demand Draft at the time of registration of the document.

-In some offices, prior appointment is required to be taken for the registration of Sale Deed.
+In some offices, a prior appointment is required to be taken for the registration of the Sale Deed.
 At the time of registration, the documents are submitted to the Reader of the Sub Registrar of Assurances for scrutiny.
 After scrutinizing the documents, the Reader forwards the document to the Sub Registrar.

 Thereafter, both the parties, along with two witnesses have to appear before the Sub Registrar to admit the execution of the document.
 The witnesses are required to authenticate the identity of the parties

 Mutation in Municipal Corporation of Delhi (MCD) describes changing the name of the person in whose name a property is registered, in MCD records.
 The buyer must submit the duly signed application along with an affidavit, an indemnity bond, and a certified/notarized copy of the registered title deed.

 The Circle Revenue Office assesses the claim, settles the value of the property tax (which can be paid online), and issues a letter of mutation in favor of the buyer certifying that the property has been mutated under the buyer’s name.
 The process takes around 30 to 45 days.